 The best thing to do if your car gets stuck in severe winter conditions is to get a safe location ASAP.
 These 6 items will help you free your vehicle and get you back on the road, with as little inconvenience as possible:

-- Windshield Scraper.
-If you live in a cold climate, or plan to drive through anywhere with a chance of snow, a windshield scraper is key.
-You will have to remove snow and ice from your windshield, and a heavy-duty scraper and brush will save you valuable time and effort, as well as make it easier to see out of your windows.
+Windshield Scraper.
+If you live in a cold climate, or plan to drive through anywhere with a chance of ice and snow, a windshield scraper is key.
+You will have to remove snow and ice from your windshield, and a heavy-duty ice scraper and snow brush will save you valuable time and effort, as well as make it easier to see out of your windows.

 - Snow Shovel.
 A snow shovel is an absolute must.
 If your car gets stuck in the snow, you may be able to simply use a shovel to dig it out.
 Even if it isn’t possible to free the car entirely, digging around it will make the car easier to spot for rescue teams.

 - Battery Jumper.
 Cold weather is tough on car batteries, and makes it more likely that your car won’t start.
-Instead of waiting for another driver to help you jump start your car, keep a self-contained battery jumper in your car so that you can re-start the engine without any help.
+Instead of waiting for another driver to help you jump start your car's dead battery, keep a self-contained battery jumper in your car so that you can re-start the engine without any help.

 - A small tarp keeps you dry when keeling in snow and slush performing car repairs.
 It also allows you to set down tools without them getting buried in the snow.
 A 5x7 mat is a good size for most car repairs.

 Although these items will help you escape most snowy conditions, there is a possibility that in a severe storm, you may be stuck for a while.
+You should always be prepared with a winter emergency car kit.
 Any good prepper will have the necessary supplies in their car to survive for a period of days if required.
-Blankets, gloves, and hats are valuable things to store in your car; see our guide for building the ultimate car survival kit here.
+Blankets, gloves, hats, first aid kit, and a spare cell phone charger are valuable things to keep in your car; see our guide for building the ultimate car survival kit here.